Learn more about how HaloPSA protects your privacy

 What does this mean for our customers?

-Cloud Purchase: If HaloPSA hosts your help desk, it will be on your own dedicated server – ensuring optimum performance and security.
+Cloud Purchase: If HaloPSA hosts your PSA software, it will be on your own dedicated server – ensuring optimum performance and security.
 All of your information will remain secure and only accessible by those you give permission to.
 For GDPR, you will benefit from our enhanced reporting service for any activity taking place on our servers.
 With our secure AWS Servers, you can be rest assured your European Citizen data will be based out of the UK in compliance with GDPR.

-On-Premise Purchase: If you Benefit from installing HaloPSA onto your own servers.
+On-Premise Purchase: If you benefit from installing HaloPSA onto your own servers.
 Then you will still be able to benefit from the additional features coming in to help you comply with GDPR.

 If you wish to upgrade to our hosted service to benefit from increased security and monitoring capability, please contact: sales@HaloPSA.com.